Owar1/Cpf_Generator_in_Python/README.md

 # CPF generator and validator
-a simple code made in python
+A simple code made in python